Paul-Andre/TheSamosasBattlecode2018/README.md

 Battlecode 2018
 ===============
 This is our submission to MIT's 2018 [Battlecode](http://battlecode.org/) programming competition.

 Running
 -------
-Simply clone this repository into the [bc18-scaffold](https://github.com/battlecode/bc18-scaffold) repository, and run the `scaffold`'s `run.sh`.
+Simply clone this repository into the [bc18-scaffold](https://github.com/battlecode/bc18-scaffold) repository, and run the `scaffold`'s `run.sh` or `run_nodocker.sh`.

 Linting
 -------
 We use [clang-format](https://clang.llvm.org/docs/ClangFormat.html) to format all of our C++ code.
 You must auto-format your code before pushing using the `format.sh` script as follows:

 ```bash
 ./format.sh